 Oversubscription means entry at Year 7 is competitive, requiring proximity to the school gates.
 But for families within or close to the catchment, NUSA offers solid secondary education with a remarkable sixth form option.
 The transformation from William Sharp School is tangible; the school today is clean, modern, confident, and focused on student flourishing.

 Yes.
 The school is rated Good by Ofsted (2023 inspection, first under the new Education Inspection Framework).
 The inspection found pupils are proud and happy, staff are caring and challenge students fairly, and the atmosphere is cheerful and friendly.
-The sixth form is particularly strong, with 71% of A-level students achieving grades A*-B, ranking the school in the top 10% of sixth forms in England (FindMySchool ranking).
-GCSE outcomes are below the England average, so this is best viewed as a good comprehensive secondary with an excellent sixth form, rather than a uniformly high-achieving school.
+The current A-level dataset is modest, with 20% of grades at A*-B and an A-level academic rank of 2,435th of 2,549 (FindMySchool ranking).
+GCSE outcomes also sit outside the stronger national bands, so this is best viewed as a good comprehensive secondary with a broad community role rather than a uniformly high-achieving school.

 This is a state school with no tuition fees.
 Parents may incur costs for uniform, trips, music lessons, or voluntary contributions to school funds, but there is no tuition charge.